-Super Off Road is an isometric/top-down racer by Leland Corporation which sees up to three players controlling their trucks by steering wheel around all kinds of rough terrain courses.
+Super Off Road is an isometric/top-down racer by Leland Corporation which sees up to three players controlling their trucks with a steering wheel around all kinds of rough terrain courses.

 Very much in the same vein as Super Sprint, Super Off Road has bonuses that appear around the track randomly for players to pick up along the way.

 You need to pick up and win as much money as possible in each race to use on upgrades for your truck, to make winning the following races easier.

 Its crazy physics and tight tracks inevitably lead to lots of crashes and carnage along the way!

 19. Street Fighter II: The World Warrior (1991)